12 Thai fruits you have to try

 Which of these 12 Thai fruits will be brand new fruity adventures for you?
 Well, would you eat a snake fruit?
 What about 2 kinds of apples you’ve probably never heard of?
 How about a fruit that’s so heavy – and pointy – you’d struggle to lift it?

-Whether found waiting for you in a fruit bowl, fresh from nearby fruit trees, purchased from a smiling market vendor or discovered in a Thai fruit salad during a beach breakfast – here are 12 Thai fruits you’ve got to try – plus easy ways to try them while at home.
+Whether found waiting for you in a fruit bowl, fresh from nearby fruit trees, purchased from a smiling market vendor discovered in a Thai fruit salad during a beach breakfast – here are 12 Thai fruits you’ve got to try – plus easy ways to try them at home.

 1. Dragon fruit

 A fruity ugly duckling story.
 Dragon fruit (called pitaya in other parts of the world) is the gorgeous product of the ugliest plant you’ve ever seen.
 Think of Medusa as a cactus and you’re on the right track.
 While white fruit is most common, you'll also find purple dragon fruit and – rarer still – yellow dragon fruit.

 I’ve been growing dragon fruit from seed for about thirteen years and it’s nowhere near fruiting.
 Unless you’re in a tropical climate, you’ll get a huge head-start starting with a dragon fruit cactus.
 Thailand’s dragon fruit season lasts into autumn.

 - add a dragon fruit coffee cup

 - blend frozen dragon fruit

 A Thai fruit that weighs as much as a German shepherd.
 Only in the tropics!
 Enjoy the fruit alone or with ice cream; the massive seeds have a variety of uses in Thai cooking.
 Thailand’s jackfruit season lasts into spring.
 Jackfruit can grow up to three feet long and might weigh up to 80 pounds.